-More cycle routes exist than in the 1980s, even if they may end in traffic terror spots.
+More cycle routes exist than in the 1980s, even if they some end in traffic terror spots.
 Boris Johnson, the Mayor of London, keeps promising improvements but so far he has been as useful to us two-wheelers as Jules Pipe, his Hackney equivalent.
-(Actually, nobody’s equivalent to Bozza; I suppose that in his own way neither is Big Juley.)
+(Actually, nobody’s equivalent to Bozza; I suppose that in his own way neither is Big Ju.)
 I can occasionally include the canal on my way to work, along with Queensbridge Road, a mostly clear north-south road, because motorists have not yet realised it is less used than the parallel A10.
 Duh!

-* Featured image: Ridley Road market, from a watercolour by Hilary Rosen, who has given permission for its reproduction here.
+* Featured image: Ridley Road Market, from a watercolour by Hilary Rosen, who has given permission for its reproduction here.

 By Loving Dalston